 To overcome this potential weakness from lagging behind price action, some analysts use a slight variation of the pattern.
 In this variation, a death cross is deemed to have occurred when the security’s price – rather than a short-term moving average – falls below the 200-day moving average.
 This event often occurs well in advance of the 50-day moving average crossover.

 The 50-day and 200-day moving averages are those most commonly used to identify a death cross.
 However, some market analysts favor using other moving averages.
 One common variation of the death signal is a 20-day moving average downside cross of the 50-day moving average.
 Another variation substitutes the 100-day moving average in place of the 200-day moving average as the long-term average.

 The above variations may work more effectively when there is a particularly wide separation between the 50- and 200-day moving averages. (because the further away the two averages are from each other, the more the crossover may lag behind price action.)
 Traders also look for the pattern in shorter time frames, using the four-hour or hourly charts rather than daily charts.

 A Final Word on the Cross of Death

 While there are naysayers to every technical indicator, the death cross is considered a significant chart pattern by many investors.
 Analysis shows the death cross pattern occurred in primary market indexes, accurately forecasting many major bear market downturns.
 A death cross pattern in the Dow Jones Industrial Average preceded the crash of 1929.
 A death cross occurred in the S&P 500 Index in May of 2008 – four months before the 2008 crash.

-Thank you for reading CFI’s explanation of the Death Cross.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide on Death Cross.
 To keep advancing your career, the additional resources below will be useful: